VNGlushchenko/Shopping/README.md

 # Shopping
 Graduate Work in Agilie IT School

-The idea of the project is a creation of shopping lists and browsing of purchases' statistics.
+**The idea of the project is a creation of shopping lists and browsing of purchases' statistics.**

+# Front-end
 Used frameworks:
 ---------------
-* AngulaJS;
+* AngularJS;
 * Angular UI-Router;
 * Shield UI;
 * Twitter Bootstrap.